petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Installation ==

-The avh-stospam plugin can be installed in 3 easy steps:
+The avh-stopspam plugin can be installed in 3 easy steps:

 1. Unzip the "avh-stopspam" archive and put the directory "avh-stopspam" into your "plugins" folder (wp-content/plugins).
 1. Activate the plugin.